 If you have a movie poster collection you want to sell, vintage material from 1910 to 1950 usually holds the most value, according to Heritage Auctions.
 Popular horror and science-fiction film titles typically generate steep prices, as well as those related to Marilyn Monroe, James Dean, early Walt Disney cartoons and Alfred Hitchcock, to name a few.

-If you were crazier about Legos and you own a Lego train set, you might be in business — some vintage railroad sets can earn you a lot of cash.
+Or if you own a Lego train set, you might be in business — some vintage railroad sets can earn you a lot of cash.
 The 1985 High-Speed City Express Passenger Train in new condition is listed on eBay for nearly $3,000.
 And a Diesel Freight Train from 1980 can be worth more than $2,000 if the package is sealed, according to eBay.